 The student must publish at least one peer-reviewed manuscript on his or her doctoral research topic, and make at least two presentations at a scientific meeting.

 Oral Defense of the Ph.D.
-Dissertation
+Dissertation (Qualifying Exam)

 Upon completing all the research and other program requirements, the student will schedule a final oral defense of the written dissertation.
 This presentation is open to the public and will serve as the final comprehensive examination required by the USF Office of Graduate Studies.